-In this study, we used the RMM to solve the Laplace problems with multiply-connected domain subject to the Dirichlet, Neumann and mixed-type BCs.
+In this study, we used the RMM to solve the Laplace problems with multiply-connected domain subject to the Dirichle v mixed-type and arbitrary-shape.
 Only the boundary nodes on the real boundary are required.
 The major difficulty of the coincidence of the source and collocation points in the conventional MFS is then circumvented.
 Furthermore, the controversy of the off-set boundary outside the physical domain by using the conventional MFS no longer exists.
 Although it results in the singularity and hypersingularity due to the use of double layer potential, the finite values of the diagonal terms for the influence matrices have been extracted out by employing the regularization technique.
-The numerical results were obtained by applying the developed program to three examples with different BCs and shapes of domain.
-Numerical results agreed very well with the analytical solutions and the BEM.
+The numerical results were obtained well by applying the developed program to three examples after compared with those of analytical solutions and BEM.